JBZoo/CSV-Blueprint/README.md

       word_count_max: 9                 # x <= 9

       # Contains rules
-      contains: Hello                   # Example: "Hello World".
+      contains: World                   # Example: "Hello World!".
+The string must contain "World" in any place.
-      contains_one: [ a, b ]            # At least one of the string must be part of the CSV value.
-      contains_all: [ a, b, c ]         # All the strings must be part of a CSV value.
       contains_none: [ a, b ]           # All the strings must NOT be part of a CSV value.
+      contains_one: [ a, b ]            # Only one of the strings must be part of the CSV value.
+      contains_any: [ a, b ]            # At least one of the string must be part of the CSV value.
+      contains_all: [ a, b ]            # All the strings must be part of a CSV value.
       starts_with: "prefix "            # Example: "prefix Hello World".
       ends_with: " suffix"              # Example: "Hello World suffix".